zengm-games/zengm.com/src/posts/2019-10-19-world-domination.md

 Besides that... these are just some tiny, tiny countries.
 My dream of having Basketball GM users in every country is probably far away.
 But [187](https://www.youtube.com/watch?v=Op9Ml7pS6uA) is not bad!

-**Update, 2021-02-22:** Since the original blog post, you can cross Palau and North Korea off the list!
+**Update, 2021-02-22:** Since the original blog post, there have been users from Palau and North Korea!
 Only 4 countries remain...

+**Update, 2021-06-25:** Kiribati is now crossed off the list too!
+Only 3 countries left.